 Demand generation.
 Travel demand for Patna is generated directly from a trip diary survey provided by iTrans (2009).
 Parts of the data in the household survey were unavailable; for such cases the required data was imputed based on other available data.
 Home based work trips were thus synthetically generated from available trip plans.
-The share of each mode is adopted from the overall mode share.

-This results in 13,121 activity records, 10,110 of them are non-slum and 3,011 are slum.
+This results in 13,122 activity records, 10,111 of them are non-slum and 3,011 are slum.
 Every such record is translated into one MATSim person with one MATSim plan.
 Compared to 1.24 million trips (trip production is 79%) for the 2008 population of Patna (iTrans, 2009), this represents approximately a 1% sample of all trips.
+As long as schedule-based transit assignment is not used, decent results with MATSim can already be obtained from 1% population samples (Nagel, 2008, 2011).